hyperspy/hyperspy/doc/user_guide/install.rst

 Before installing Hyperspy Python and the following libraries be installed in the system: numpy, scipy, matplotlib, ipython, traits and traitsui.
 For full functionality it is reccomended to also install h5py, mdp and scikit-learn.

 In Windows and Mac the easiest way to install these packages is by installing the `enthough python distribution <http://www.enthought.com/products/epd.php>`_ (EPD) that from version 0.7.1 comes with all the required libraries included by default.
 Please note that the academic version of EPD is free, `you can get it here. <http://www.enthought.com/products/epd_free.php>`_ .
-From version 0.4.1 Hyperspy runs under `EPD free <http://www.enthought.com/products/epd_free.php>`_ .
-For full functionality when using EPD Free h5py, mdp and scikit-learn must be installed.
-If you :ref:`install-with-python-installers` this libraries will install automatically, otherwise they must be installed manually.

 Another option in Windows is to install `pythonxy <http://www.pythonxy.com/>`_.